AusClimateService/hazards-drought/README.md

 Note that our SPI <= -1 metric includes all values below or equal to -1, meaning that the time spent in drought is the cumulative sum of moderate, severe and extreme drought categories and accounts for ~16% of time for the reference period.
 Separating out different drought categories is planned for future work.

+### Why do is the AGCD quality mask used in your analysis?
+Bias-correcting the ACS ensemble with AGCD data can lead to some spurious values in central interior Australia due to spatial and temporal gauge paucity.
+For our final national maps and regional insights we mask this area using a consistent quality mask also employed by other ACS hazard teams.

 ## Workflow
 The following workflow was used to produce the ensemble maps and regional aggregate heatmaps.